NextCenturyCorporation/neon-gtd/README.md

 The Neon Geo Temporal Dashboard (neon-gtd) is a sample analysis dashboard built upon the [Neon Framework][5].
 It includes a number of geo-spatial and temporal data visualizations built as Angular directives that use the Neon framework to query and filter data hosted in [MongoDB][8] or [Spark][9].
 Additionally, each of the dashboard components can funtion as a widget within the [OZONE Widget Framework][7].

 [Neon][5] is a software platform designed to help developers integrate disparate visualization widgets with your data stores.
-It includes a **Data Access API** that makes it easy for to query an underlying database directly from JavaScript or RESTful endpoints.
-Additionally, the [Neon][5] **Interaction API** provides capabilities for inter-widget communication and shared data filters, allowing multiple visualizations to interact without tight coupling.
+It includes a **Data Access API** that makes it easy to query an underlying database directly from JavaScript or RESTful endpoints.
+Additionally, the [Neon][5] **Interaction API** provides capabilities for inter-widget communication and shared data filters, allowing multiple visualizations to interact without being explicityly aware of one another.

 ## View an example application
 To see an example of this project, check out our [demo server](http://54.88.152.130:8080/neon-examples/angular-demo/app/).
 Read more about how to use it and how it interacts with Neon [here](https://github.com/NextCenturyCorporation/neon/wiki/Demo-App-QuickStart-Guide).